 Sarah Eberle is the holder of nine RHS Gold medals and Best in Show award at RHS Chelsea Flower Show 2007.
 She has exhibited show gardens in New Zealand, Japan and created a garden installation in Trafalgar Square.
 She has been awarded an honorary doctorate from The University of Greenwich, and is a member of the Landscape Institute, Society of Garden Designers and the Institute of Horticulture.

-Cityscapes is a new garden festival taking place in London over the summer in 2012.
-Organised in partnership with the South Bank and Bankside Cultural Quarter, its aim is to bring a creative new approach to the way urban parks and gardens are designed, through the creation of temporary and permanent gardens.
+Cityscapes is a garden festival taking place in London.
+Organised in partnership with the South Bank and Bankside Cultural Quarter, it aims to bring a creative new approach to the way urban parks and gardens are designed, through the creation of temporary and permanent gardens.